Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 ### BI tool testing
 **Automated tests**
 - Create QA dashboards with tests on some commonly used metrics that should show whether your data makes correct.
 E.g. total revenue.
 Total number of employees in seat.
 Total customers.
+Last date a certain data source was updated
 - Similarly to the above, we can extend this dashboard to show changes by time period.
 E.g. new revenue since yesterday / last week.
 If values are outside of telerated values, send out an alert.
 - Run a script with the API that regularly validates all our user-facing content and posts any errors in our #data-qa slack channel